 In a nutshell, they applied assembly line techniques to their restaurants to increase productivity.
 Great idea, right?
 That’s not even the good part.

-It’s a triangle; a system of interactions between the larger holding company (suppliers), independent owners (franchisees), and store employees.
-Since its creation by Ray Kroc in the 1950’s, it’s worked out well for everybody.
+Think of the franchise business model as a triangle; a system of interactions between the larger holding company (suppliers), independent owners (franchisees), and store employees.
+Since its creation by Ray Kroc in the 1950s, it’s worked out well for everybody.

 Well, almost everybody.

 Recently, the third leg of the stool has been up in arms about McDonald’s poor wages and working conditions.
-But that’s not the fault of the parent company, is it?
+But that’s not the fault of the McDonald's system, is it?
 It’s the franchiser’s problem, right?

 That’s the problem; nobody really knows.

-Running a multibillion dollar conglomerate comes with a few perks.
-The corporate jet, for example.
+Running a multibillion-dollar conglomerate comes with a few perks.
+The corporate jet and high-level marketing strategies, for example.
 Then there’s the other side of the coin, where you have to keep your huge legal team on retainer for the multitude of (not so) frivolous lawsuits that come in.

-So, lawsuits are just a part of the business, right?
+So, lawsuits are just a part of the business model, right?
 These corporate hotshots surely know how to deal with them.

-Workers are suing for unfair pay, pushing for $15 an hour.
+Workers are suing the fast-food chain for unfair pay, pushing for $15 an hour.
 McDonald’s, in response, said that they would begin automation in all of their US stores.
 So instead of talking to a pubescent teenager with voice cracks, your orders might be made via computers and robots.

 But we’ll get to that later.
 Right now, we’re talking about lawsuits.

 If you look at a worker’s checks and paystubs, it’s the franchisee who signs and pays the workers, not the parent company.
-Therefore, logic states that if they want to sue, they should sue the franchisees, and not the franchiser.
+Therefore, logic states that if they want to sue in a franchised business model, they should sue the franchisees and not the franchiser.

 The workers, though, claim that the McDonald’s parent company is actually “the boss”.
-The parent company, after all, is in charge of menu, uniforms, supplies, training materials, and even the computers used.
+According to the business model, the parent company is in charge of the menu, uniforms, supplies, training materials, and even the computers used.

-All this, in turn, is bad news for McDonald’s and company.
-If McDonald’s becomes joint employers, then they’re equally as responsible as the franchisees.
+All this, in turn, is bad news for McDonald’s restaurants and the company.
+If McDonald’s becomes a joint employer, then they’re equally as responsible as the franchisees.

-That is why they’re shifting their business model.
+That is why they’re shifting the franchise business model.

-But instead of appeasing to worker’s demand, they’re using their massive capital and the cheap abundance of computers to circumvent the “third leg.”
+But instead of appeasing worker’s demands, they’re using their massive capital and the cheap abundance of computers to circumvent the “third leg.”